 My various projects at Allegheny work through active collaboration with a variety of partner organizations across campus.
 These include the Community and Justice Studies Program (affiliated faculty), the Office of Sustainability, the Law & Policy Program, the Watershed Conservation Research Center (WCRC), the Allegheny Lab for Innovation and Creativity (ALIC), and the informal Land Acknowledgement Working Group.

-My scholarship also extends in several related directions through research, methodology, and teaching, drawing together cultural geography, engaged pedagogy, and digital public humanities.
-This work includes: five years professional experience in award-winning documentary film production for the National Geographic Society; helping initiate the Public Political Ecology Lab (PPEL) at the University of Arizona; and a year-long Public Humanities Fellowship through the New York Council for the Humanities (now Humanities New York) developing a future project collecting stories, media, and histories of resources in the Adirondack Park.
+My scholarship also extends in several related directions through research, methodology, and teaching, drawing together cultural geographies, animal geographies, engaged pedagogy, and digital public humanities.
+This work has previously included: five years professional experience in award-winning documentary film production for the National Geographic Society; helping initiate the Public Political Ecology Lab (PPEL) at the University of Arizona; editing you are here: the journal of creative geography; and a year-long Public Humanities Fellowship through the New York Council for the Humanities (now Humanities New York) developing a future project collecting stories, media, and histories of resources in the Adirondack Park.

 I live in Meadville, PA, with my wife Martha, our two young children, and a very good dog.